-If you're shopping for your kids or little ones in your family this holiday season, you know too well just how overwhelming a toy aisle can be.
+If you're shopping for your kids or the little ones in your family this holiday season, you know too well just how overwhelming it can be to consider the wide selection of toys on the market right now.
 Sure, there may be a few things that are all the rage, but more often than not, buying the perfect toy is easier said than done.
-Instead of pondering the aisles of a big-box retailer, why not put your crafting skills to use and make a wonderful gift that will be cherished for years to come?
+Instead of pondering the offerings available on a big-box retailer's website, why not put your crafting skills to use and make a wonderful gift that will be cherished for years to come?

 These gift ideas can help you cross off all of the younger tots on your gift list; they're designed to seamlessly fit into any child's room or playbox without a hitch.
 Most of them are actually functional gifts, too; from knitted scarves and mittens to adorable dresses and vests, they'll help families (especially new parents!) keep their little ones warm all winter long.
 Creating a piece of crocheted outerwear or sewing a playful frock is the gift that keeps on giving; after all, there's never enough layers for a growing child and their siblings.